War of the Spanish Succession: France

-Under Louis XIV, France was the most powerful state in Europe, with revenue-generating capacities that far exceeded those of its rivals.
-Its army was the largest in Europe and France's geographical position provided enormous tactical flexibility; unlike Austria, it had a navy, and as the campaigns of 1708–1710 proved, even under severe pressure it could defend its borders.
-The Nine Years' War had shown France could not impose its objectives without support, and its new alliance with Spain and Bavaria made a successful outcome more likely.
-However, the previous wars had left France with severe economic problems.
-This was recognized by the Marquis de Chamlay, who advised Louis to not take on a purely offensive strategy.
-He argued that the combined might of the Grand Alliance forces made it highly improbable for France to launch a successful attack.
+Broadly speaking, French objectives were to prevent others acquiring an undivided Spanish monarchy, to secure their borders with the Holy Roman Empire while weakening Austria, and to establish exclusive access to trade with Spanish America.
+At the outbreak of war, France was perhaps the most powerful state in Europe.
+Its army, along with the associated logistical and financial support base, was more powerful than any of its rivals individually.
+Its geographical position provided enormous tactical flexibility, while the concentration of power under Louis XIV meant a relatively unified strategy, unlike their opponents.
+Although the Nine Years' War had shown France could not impose its objectives unilaterally, the new alliance with Spain and Bavaria made a successful outcome more likely.

+However, France had still not recovered from the financial effects of the previous wars, leading some statesmen to advise against a purely offensive strategy.
+They argued that the combined might of the Grand Alliance forces made it highly improbable for France to launch a successful attack.
 The Dutch and Imperial fortresses were located far from convenient Franco-Spanish bases, and the Netherlands and Rhineland lacked easily navigable rivers for the Bourbon armies.
 Furthermore, besieging a major Dutch fortress demanded the commitment of two full armies.
 The French would thus pursue a strategy described as a "mixed war" in Europe.
 In this strategy, the Franco-Spanish forces would primarily assume a defensive posture to safeguard the vital fortresses they needed to retain.
 Offensive actions, on the other hand, were characterized by assertive posturing and strategic positioning, with an emphasis on sustaining their forces by living off enemy territory whenever feasible, while blocking enemy thrusts, and trying to engage them in battle where possible.
-Apart from denying an undivided Spanish monarchy to others, Louis's objectives were to secure his borders with the Holy Roman Empire, weaken his rival Austria, and increase French commercial strength through access to trade with the Americas.